-- York University's campuses are ecologically healthy, and provide accessible and inviting spaces to learn, live, work and play.
-Valuing and prioritizing open and green spaces allows York University to manage our campuses to generate "co-benefits" that improve ecosystem health as well as human health and well-being. - Buildings on York campuses and lands held by York University are models of sustainable design and operation in multiple dimensions.
-Not only do they achieve energy, water and human health sustainability benefits, but they also serve as living labs that support experiential education and research in sustainability. - All new development and renovations on York's campuses are constructed to the highest green building standards and aspire to net positive contributions with respect to energy and utility consumption and other dimensions of sustainability.
+- PL3: York University integrates sustainability into its overall financial plan, integrated resource plans and procurement, and is a responsible investor with respect to sustainability. - PL4: York University has an ongoing sustainability innovation fund to support sustainability projects on its campuses. - PL5: York University has a long-term energy strategy and action plan with the goal of minimizing carbon emissions13 on our campuses.
+This will be achieved by pursuing integrated strategies in key areas such as energy, transportation, buildings, and operations. - PL6: York University's campuses are ecologically healthy, and provide accessible and inviting spaces to learn, live, work and play.
+Valuing and prioritizing open and green spaces allows York University to manage our campuses to generate "co-benefits" that improve ecosystem health as well as human health and well-being. - PL7: Buildings on York campuses and lands held by York University are models of sustainable design and operation in multiple dimensions.
+Not only do they achieve energy, water and human health sustainability benefits, but they also serve as living labs that support experiential education and research in sustainability. - PL8: All new development, and where possible renovations, on York University campuses are constructed to the highest green building standards, and aspire to net positive contributions with respect to energy and utility consumption and other dimensions of sustainability.14